 - Holding their tail high in the air, or presenting their behind to you

-All of these displays of affection should re-assure you that your special bond remains intact.
+All of these displays of affection can be taken as a sign that your special bond remains intact.

 Should cats say they are sorry?